carnivuth/toolbox/readme.md

 ## GOALS

-- portability: these configurations are meant to be used in any possible environment, primarly arch, ubuntu and debian at the leatest versions
+- **portability**: these configurations are meant to be used in any possible environment, primarly arch, ubuntu and debian at the leatest versions
-- plugin-less: avoid to depend on external plugins
+- **plugin-less**: avoid to depend on external plugins

 ## DEPENDENCIES